cocodrilodog/tools-motion-kit/README.md

 ## 9 Extending `MotionKit`

-`Animate` is simple to extend.
+`MotionKit` is simple to extend.
 You can add support to animate different types of values like in the example below, the `MotionColor` class.

 ```
 /// <summary>